MohamedGamalBarghash/GMind-Documentation/Quest System Documentation.md

 ### - QuestStepStateChange ():
 ###### Handles changes in quest step states and updates the quest's overall state.
 #### Parameters:
-- id: The ID of the quest.
+- `id`: The ID of the quest.
-- stepIndex: The index of the quest step.
+- `stepIndex`: The index of the quest step.
-- QuestStepState: The index of the quest step.
+- `questStepState`: The index of the quest step.
 ``` c#
 private void QuestStepStateChange(int id, int stepIndex, QuestStepState questStepState)
 ```